 Applicants must have graduated from medical or osteopathic school, be U.S. citizens, and be licensed to practice medicine in the United States.
 They should also have a strong interest in establishing and managing genomic medicine programs.
 Upon completion of the fellowship, fellows should be qualified to organize and manage complex research or implementation programs in genomic medicine.
 Post-graduate residency training is preferred but not required.

-Interested candidates should send a curriculum vitae and a summary of their experience and interest (2-3 pages) as soon as they're ready.
+Interested candidates should complete the application with a curriculum vitae and a summary of their experience and interest (2-3 pages) as soon as they're ready.
 Applications are currently being accepted on rolling basis throughout an open application period.

 The summary should include: (1) a brief description of the applicant's clinical training and prior professional positions; (2) interest and relevant experience in genomic medicine program management; (3) knowledge of genomic medicine implementation barriers and solutions; and (4) ideas about potential fellowship options (e.g., rotations, clinical involvement, or areas of emphasis), if known.